 7) Set the time, location, or app and click Add to schedule DND on your Mac.

-On this screen, you can click Options to allow calls from favorites, contacts, everyone.
+On this screen, you can click Options to allow calls from favorites, contacts, or everyone.
 You can also choose to receive repeated calls and time-sensitive notifications.

-How to schedule DND on Mac running macOS Big Sur and earlier
+On macOS Big Sur and earlier

 1) Open System Preferences on your Mac.

 3) Select Do Not Disturb on the left, then choose a schedule on the right.

 4) Optionally, set to receive call alerts even when Do Not Disturb is on:

 - Allow calls from everyone: All calls on this Mac are enabled and won’t be silenced.